pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 //response from ajax
 //end
 ```
 There you go!
-Now you get to have the sequence you always wanted. **Much more friendlier on your brain**.
+Now you get to have the sequence you always wanted. **Much friendlier on your brain**.
 Remember or heard of [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG)?
 What you see is what you get.

-That's it about Async Await for now.
+That's it about Async-Await for now.
 There is more to it in terms of syntax.
 I'd encourage you to explore further.
 I might even write about it in detail one day.

 ## References: